 Deputy Director, DPRU

-Morné is Deputy Director of the DPRU.
+Morné Oosthuizen is Deputy Director of the DPRU.
 His research interests include the generational economy (National Transfer Accounts), poverty, inequality, and labour markets.
 He has worked on issues of intergenerational transfers and the demographic dividend in several countries in Southern Africa and currently helps coordinate the multi-country research project, Counting Women’s Work, which aims to value time spent in unpaid services and incorporate it into estimates of production and consumption over the lifecourse.
-He holds a Masters degree in Economics from the University of Stellenbosch, and is currently completing his PhD at the University of Cape Town on National Transfer Accounts for South Africa.
+He holds a PhD in Economics from the University of Cape Town, focussing on intergenerational resource flows, demographic dividends, and unpaid care across the lifecycle in South Africa using the National Transfer Accounts methodology.